-Research has linked higher intakes of red meat and processed meat to diverticulitis.
-One
+Research has linked higher intakes of red meat and processed meat with diverticulitis.

-Recommendations include consuming no more than 51 grams (g) of red meat per day, eating about 23 g of dietary fiber daily, doing at least 2 hours of vigorous exercise each week, maintaining a healthy weight, and never smoking.
+Recommendations from the study included consuming no more than 51 grams (g) of red meat a day, eating about 23 g of dietary fiber daily, doing at least 2 hours of vigorous exercise each week, maintaining a moderate weight, and never smoking.

 Another study published in the journal

 Diet and other lifestyle factors play an essential part in the development of diverticulitis.
-A
+For example, a

-The review also links several medications with an increased risk of diverticulitis.
+The review also linked several medications with an increased risk of diverticulitis.
 Regularly using non-aspirin nonsteroidal anti-inflammatory drugs (NSAIDs), corticosteroids, or opioid analgesics may increase a person’s risk.

-Low levels of vitamin D, which people mainly obtain through exposure to sunshine, may be associated with diverticulitis.
+Also, low levels of vitamin D, which people mainly obtain through exposure to sunshine, may link to diverticulitis.

 Researchers need to conduct more studies to determine which foods are beneficial for people with diverticulitis.

-Currently, researchers are looking at how beneficial gut bacteria can support general health, and this may show promising results for diverticulitis also.
-However, at the moment, there is not enough good quality evidence to make recommendations.
+Currently, researchers are looking at how beneficial gut bacteria can support general health, and this may show promising results for diverticulitis.
+But, at the moment, there is not enough good quality evidence to make recommendations.

 Limiting red and processed meat may also reduce risk and symptoms.
 Replacing them with poultry, fish, and plenty of fruits, vegetables, whole grains, and legumes may be a sensible approach.

-Leading a healthy lifestyle and being active, eating a healthful diet, reducing alcohol intake, and stopping smoking can support overall health and minimize a person’s risk of obesity and disease.
+Being active, eating a balanced diet, reducing alcohol intake, and stopping smoking can support overall health and minimize a person’s risk of obesity and disease.

-A person with diverticulitis should always consult their healthcare provider or a registered dietitian nutritionist to discuss how best to manage their symptoms through diet and lifestyle changes.
+A person living with diverticulitis should always consult their healthcare professional or a registered dietitian to discuss how best to manage their symptoms through diet and lifestyle changes.